LiberTEM/LiberTEM/docs/source/tips.rst

     $ jupyter nbextension enable --py widgetsnbextension

-For :class:`~libertem.viz.bqp.BQLive2DPlot` to function correctly in JupyterHub and possibly JupyterLab, the packages :code:`bqplot`. :code:`bqplot-image-gl` have to be installed in both the notebook environment and in the environment for the notebook server.
+For :class:`~libertem.viz.bqp.BQLive2DPlot` to function correctly in JupyterHub and possibly JupyterLab, the packages :code:`bqplot` and :code:`bqplot-image-gl` have to be installed in both the notebook environment and in the environment for the notebook server.
 This might require admin privileges.